-2.16.2 Treasury shares
+2.16.2 TREASURY SHARES

-Where any Group company purchases the company's equity share capital (treasury shares), the consideration paid, including any directly attributable incremental costs (net of income taxes) is deducted from equity attributable to the company's equity holders until the shares are cancelled or reissued.
+Where any group company purchases the company's (Capricorn Group company) equity share capital (treasury shares), the consideration paid, including any directly attributable incremental costs (net of income taxes) is deducted from equity attributable to the company's equity holders until the shares are cancelled or reissued.
 Where such ordinary shares are subsequently reissued, any consideration received, net of any directly attributable incremental transaction costs and the related income tax effects, is included in equity attributable to the company's equity holders.

-Shares held by the employee share trusts and other Group companies, which form part of the consolidated Group, are deducted from total shareholders' equity until the shares are sold.
+Shares held by the employee share trusts and other group companies, which form part of the consolidated group, are deducted from total shareholders' equity until the shares are sold.

-2.17 Inventory (residential units)
+2.17 Inventory

 Inventories are stated at the lower of cost or net realisable value.
 Cost is determined using the weighted average method.
-The cost of finished goods and work in progress comprises design costs, raw materials, direct labour, other direct costs and related production overheads (based on normal operating capacity), also including borrowing costs.
+The cost of finished goods and work in progress comprises design costs, raw materials, direct labour, other direct costs and related production overheads (based on normal operating capacity), as well as borrowing costs.
 Net realisable value is the estimated selling price in the ordinary course of business, less applicable variable selling expenses.
-Costs of inventory include the transfer from equity of any gains/losses on qualifying cash flow hedges for purchases of raw materials.
+Costs of inventory include the transfer from equity of any gains/ losses on qualifying cash flow hedges for purchases of raw materials.